Cysteamine: Interactions

 There are no drug interactions for normal capsules or eye drops, but the extended release capsules should not be taken with drugs that affect stomach acid like proton pump inhibitors or with alcohol, as they can cause the drug to be released too quickly.
-It doesn't inhibit any cytochrome P450 enzymes.
+It does not inhibit any cytochrome P450 enzymes.

 Pharmacology

 People with cystinosis lack a functioning transporter (cystinosin) which transports cystine from the lysosome to the cytosol.
-This ultimately leads to buildup of cystine in lysosomes, where it crystallizes and damages cells.
+This ultimately leads to the buildup of cystine in lysosomes, where it crystallizes and damages cells.
 Cysteamine enters lysosomes and converts cystine into cysteine and cysteine-cysteamine mixed disulfide, both of which can exit the lysosome.

-Biological function

-Cysteamine also promotes the transport of L-cysteine into cells, that can be further used to synthesize glutathione, which is one of the most potent intracellular antioxidants.
+Cysteamine also promotes the transport of L-cysteine into cells.

 History

-First evidence regarding the therapeutic effect of cysteamine on cystinosis dates back to 1950s.
-Cysteamine was first approved as a drug for cystinosis in the US in 1994.
+The therapeutic effect of cysteamine on cystinosis was reported in the 1950s.
+Cysteamine was approved as a drug for cystinosis in the US in 1994.
 An extended release form was approved in 2013.

-Society and culture

-It is approved by the U.S. Food and Drug Administration (FDA) and the European Medicines Agency (EMA).

-In 2013, the regular capsule of cysteamine cost about $8,000 per year; the extended release form that was introduced that year was priced at $250,000 per year.

-Research

-It was studied in in vitro and animal models for radiation protection in the 1950s, and in similar models from the 1970s onwards for sickle cell anemia, effects on growth, its ability to modulate the immune system, and as a possible inhibitor of HIV.

-In the 1970s it was tested in clinical trials for Paracetamol toxicity which it failed, and in clinical trials for systemic lupus erythematosus in the 1990s and early 2000s, which it also failed.

-Clinical trials in Huntington's disease were begun in the 1990s and were ongoing as of 2015.